elwinhe/itinerary-ai/README.md

 ### Data Processing

-The application uses a custom indexing script (`indexTravelData.ts`) to process the travel data and store it in Pinecone for efficient retrieval.
+The application uses a custom indexing script (`indexTravelData.ts - generated with the help of perplexity.ai`) to process the travel data and store it in Pinecone for efficient retrieval.
 The script:

 1. Extracts structured metadata from markdown files
 2. Chunks the content for optimal retrieval